onbuk/Onbuk/README.md

 - 📫 How to reach me -> onbukbg on discord
 - 🇨🇦 French canadian caliss

-My pc
+My PC
--intel i7 6700
+- intel i7 6700
--RTX 2060 super
+- RTX 2060 super
--16gb ddr4
+- 16gb ddr4
--Linux Arch and Windows 10 pro in dual boot
+- Linux Arch and Windows 10 pro in dual boot
--512gb sata ssd (boot drive)
+- 512gb sata ssd (boot drive)
--250gb 2006 hdd 💀
+- 250gb 2006 hdd 💀
 and probably the worst case you ever seen in you life

 <!---